A Practical Weekly Cleaning Schedule (Plus a Printable)

 Saturday: Outdoors

 Many of these tasks are very physical and demanding.
-If you can afford a house cleaning service, these are great tasks to hire someone for.
+If you can afford a house cleaning service, these are great tasks for hiring someone.

 • sweep the porch and deck